Prejwel/Docker/README.md

 DOCKER COMPOSE

 Using docker compose ,we can create a config file in yaml format and put together the different services & options (key) specific for running them.
-Docker compose up,  will bring up the application stack.
+Docker-compose up,  will bring up the application stack.

 Docker compose file
 1) create a dictionary of container name ( Names- used as key ), (eg : redis)